Exact Distance Oracles for Planar Graphs with Failing Vertices: Tradeoff II: Faster Preprocessing, More Space

-\paragraph{Main Idea for reducing the space complexity.} Instead of storing information for triplets of pieces, we will store more information, but just for pairs.
-Given $u,v,x$ we show how to compute $d(u,v,x)$ relying on the information stored for the pair of pieces $R_u$ and $R_x$.
-We first compute the distances from $u$ to each $w \in \partial R_u \cup \partial R_x$ in $G \setminus \{x\}$ using FR-Dijkstra with $DDG^\circ_{ext}(R_u,R_x)$ as in the warm up above.
-We then identify an appropriate piece $Q$ in $\TG$ that contains $v$, and does not contain $u$ nor $x$.
+\paragraph{Strategy.} We change part II of the query, i.e.~computing $Y$-to-$v$ distances.
+After having computed $u$-to-$Y$ distances in $G \setminus X$, we identify an appropriate piece $Q$ in $\TG$ that contains $v$, and does not contain $u$ nor $x$.
 Exploiting the fact that distances within $Q$ remain unchanged when $x$ fails, we employ Voronoi Diagrams with point location for the piece $Q$, adapting ideas from~\cite{Vorexact}.